-0382.15.10.30 Determining Access to Funds
+0356.15.10.18 Determining Access to Funds

-The determination of accessibility depends upon the LEGAL STRUCTURE of the account.
+The determination of accessibility does not fall upon the individual but depends upon the LEGAL STRUCTURE of the account.

 Where an applicant is a joint holder of a bank account and is legally able to withdraw funds from that account, (s)he is considered to have UNRESTRICTED ACCESS to the funds.

 It is possible to have ownership interest in a bank account but have RESTRICTED ACCESS to the funds.
 An example of language which restricts access is: "In trust for John Jones and Mary Smith, subject to the sole order of John Jones, balance at death of either to belong to the survivor."
 In this example, only John Jones has unrestricted access.
-When it is clearly established that all funds in an account are legally accessible to the applicant only in the event of the death of the co-owner, the applicant's access to the funds is restricted and the funds are not a countable resource.
-Regardless of whether the applicant has unrestricted access to the resources of an individual whose resources must be DEEMED, the funds in the account are deemable resources to the applicant.
+When it is clearly established that all funds in an account are legally accessible to the applicant only in the event of the death of the coowner, the applicant's access to the funds is restricted access to the resources of an individual whose resources must be DEEMED, the funds in the account are deemable resources to the applicant.